 “You mean he has car sickness.
 How has he managed to get this far in his military carrier when you guys travel so much?”
 Echo asked, looking unimpressed as Axel rolled over onto his back and stretched out, a large smile on his pale face.

 “It’s a miracle really,” Neo answered, coming to join us.
-“He was so scrawny in high school and wore baggy clothing so much we thought he would chicken out of signing up.
+“He was so scrawny in high school and wore baggy clothing so much we thought he would chicken out on signing up.
 But when he did, I guess we saw a different side of him come out, including this one.
-Our first training exercise with long-hours driving gave our Drill Sargent a day to remember.”
+Our first training exercise with long-hour driving gave our Drill Sargent a day to remember.”

 Turning my eyes away from him, I looked for Victor, Rooi, Cat and Fox.
 When I found them, I felt relieved.
 They were standing near the first Humvee, throwing something between them.
 It was round, white and small but I never picked up what it was until it fell into the grass near us.
 It was a cricket ball.
 Picking it up, I felt its rough texture scrap against my palm from overuse.
 Before I could throw it back to them, there was commotion from the house.